andersbogsnes/homepage/content/presentations/ml_project/7_tox.md

 ## Points of note

-tox will remove all environment variables when running - use `passenv` or `setenv` if you need to keep some
+- tox will remove all environment variables when running - use `passenv` or `setenv` if you need to keep some
+- tox is installing in a separate environment - you need to specify all dependencies
+- Run a specific environment with `-e` e.g `tox -e black`

 {{% /section %}}